The Rising Stars Scholarships Program

 - HONOURS Support a student in their Honours year undertaking a research thesis

-- MASTERS Scholarships Support a student through a two-year Masters degree
+- MASTERS Support a student through a two-year Masters degree

-Naming rights are available for scholarships valued at $2500 per year and above.
+Naming rights are available for scholarships and are provided.

 Generally all scholarships are treated as donations and are therefore tax deductible.